News & Trending Jobs & Career News

 Nana_studio/Adobe Saving in piggy bank

-Leaving a job could be a major hit to your budget, and it may be difficult to find how to make money immediately after a job separation.
+Leaving a job could be a major hit to your budget, and it may be difficult to find how to make extra money immediately after a job separation.

 If you’re planning to leave a job in the future, consider saving some money now.
 You may need funds to move to another city or state.
 You also could have cash on hand if there’s a gap between your paychecks.